vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

   - name: CorporateDesignTemplate.pbmx
     url: /assets/2024-10-01/CorporateDesignTemplate.pbmx
 ---
 Building a Peakboard application is easy and straightforward.
-But as the scope increases, the team working on the application usually becomes more spread out, with people from different departments and geographical locations working on the same application.
+But usually, as the scope increases, people from different parts of the company start getting involved---different departments and geographical locations.
 In this case, there are some [best practices and patterns for enterprise](/How-to-manage-and-organise-team-access-for-Peakboard-boxes-in-large-organisations.html) to consider.

 In this article, we'll discuss how to build an enterprise-wide Peakboard template that enforces corporate design requirements, and ensures that even non-design and non-marketing people can build dashboards and applications that comply with corporate requirements.
 These steps have turned out to be best practices for hundreds of customer projects.